Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Abstract

 \section{Abstract}

 Interactive communication (IC), i.e., the reciprocal exchange of information between two or more interactive partners, is a fundamental part of human nature.
 As such, it has been studied across multiple scientific disciplines with different goals and methods.
-This article provides a cross-disciplinary primer on contemporary IC that integrates psychological mechanisms with acoustic and media-technological constraints across theory, measurement, and applications.
-First, we outline theoretical frameworks that account for verbal, nonverbal and multimodal aspects of IC, including distinctions between face-to-face and computer-mediated communication.
+This article provides a cross-disciplinary and selective primer on contemporary IC integrating psychological mechanisms with speech signal, acoustic and media-technological constraints in theory, measurement, and applications.
+First, we outline theoretical frameworks that account for verbal, nonverbal, and multimodal aspects of IC, including distinctions between face-to-face and computer-mediated communication.
 Second, we summarize key methodological approaches, including behavioral, cognitive, and experiential measures of communicative synchrony and acoustic signal quality.
-Third, we discuss selected applications, i.e. assistive listening technologies, conversational agents, alongside ethical considerations.
-Taken together, this review highlights how human capacities and technical systems jointly shape IC, consolidating concepts, findings, and challenges that have often been discussed in separate lines of research.
+Third, we discuss selected applications, applications in which speech transmission, signal enhancement, mediated dialogue, and real-time coordination are central, namely assistive listening technologies, conversational agents, and social VR, alongside ethical considerations.
+Taken together, this primer highlights how human capacities and technical systems jointly shape IC, consolidating concepts, findings, and challenges that have often been discussed in separate lines of research.